andyphillips404/awplab-core/README.md

   3. [Jersey](https://jersey.java.net/) rest server (and client) with multiple aliases
     1. Jackson support with Jackson JAX-RS providers and data modules
     2. Basic security support with integration in Karaf jaas
+  4. Robust features.xml will all dependencies required to run the library

 Currently working on documentation and additional code so this repository should be considered under development at this time